 Use Facebook Audience Insights to refine your targeting.
 Look at your campaigns, figure out what’s working and what’s not, and then fine-tune them accordingly.

-There’s no one-size-fits-all solution when it comes to running Facebook ads, and what works for other people might not work for you.
+A word of caution: There’s no one-size-fits-all solution when it comes to running Facebook ads, and what works for other people might not work for you.

-Run A/B test on your campaigns
+Run A/B tests on your ad campaigns

-Well, with these tests, you’re tracking the success and effectiveness of TWO different variants of the same campaign, ad set or ad.
+A/B testing allows you to track the success and effectiveness of TWO different variants of the same campaign, ad set or ad.

 There are two ways in which you can A/B test your ads.

-The first way is to create an “official” A/B test using Facebook.
+The first way is to create an “official” A/B test using Facebook

 On the next page, decide what variables you want to test: